-Once the most troubled samples were identified and analyzed, three pairs of characteristic samples were selected as shown in Fig. 6.
-In this case, measurement data from the BYK-mac were used as it is a common instrument used in the automotive industry.
+Once the most troubled samples were identified and analyzed, 3 pairs of characteristic samples were selected to be shown in Figure 6.
+In this case, measurement data from the BYK-mac was used as it is the most common instrument used in the automotive industry.

-Figure 6(a) shows the color differences for all the measurement geometries for a solid sample.
+Figure 6a shows the color differences for all the measurement geometries for a solid sample.
 As it can be noticed, there was a good correlation between visual and instrumental assessments, which means that for both methodologies the color difference of the color pair was indistinguishable (green region).
 This situation should be the real one, where the information provided by the instrumental analysis and visual evaluation would be equivalent.

-Figures 6(b) and 6(c) show an opposite situation.
+Figures 6b and 6c show an opposite situation.
 These examples correspond to pearlescent and metallic samples, respectively.
-In the pearlescent sample, the color pair was accepted by the BYK-mac (for all the measurement geometries) but rejected by the average observer.
-On the contrary, for the metallic sample the average observer accepted the color pair as a good color matching or approval, whereas the color difference calculated from the BYK-mac measurements was big enough to consider the color pair as not good or fail.
+In the pearlescent sample, the color-pair was accepted by the BYK-mac (for all the measurement geometries) but rejected by the average observer.
+On the contrary, for the metallic sample the average observer accepted the color-pair as a good color matching or approval, whereas the color difference calculated from the BYK-mac measurements was big enough to consider the color-pair as not good or fail.
 Therefore, it would be interesting for car makers and coating providers to know what type of automotive colors or recipes (by hues, flops, etc.) are prone to be associated with the cases shown in these figures.

-It is important to mention that with the PR-650 data, the results were similar to those obtained using the BYK-mac as in the majority of samples, pairs were accepted by observers, but rejected by the instrument, as for the BYK-mac.
+It is important to mention that with the PR-650 data, results were similar to those obtained using the BYK-mac, since in the majority of samples, pairs were accepted by observers, but rejected by the instrument, as for the BYK-mac.